-Additionally, Scouts are assessed \$30 per council-led fundraising event (e.g., popcorn fundraiser in the fall and discount card fundraiser in the spring).
+In addition, Troop 226 Scouts are assessed troop dues of \$30 per Scout per year and \$30 per council-led fundraising event (e.g., popcorn fundraiser in the fall and discount card fundraiser in the spring).
 Scouts will be assessed these fees whether they participate in the fundraiser or not.
 Fees assessed support the basic operations of the Troop.
+Dues and fees are subject to change without notice.